U.S. FCC faces tough questions from court on net neutrality repeal

 Judge Patricia Millett repeatedly pressed Johnson over the FCC’s legal basis for treating telephone calls differently than internet traffic and asked if the FCC had properly considered the public safety impacts.

-Millett raised the example of police needing to send urgent photos or video of a suspect that could be delayed if some internet traffic was prioritized.
+Millett raised the example of police needing to send urgent photos or video of a suspect that could be delayed if some internet traffic was prioritised.

 “We can’t anticipate all harms,” Johnson said.
 As he sought to play down the concern Millett interjected: “There’s no evidence because they haven’t done it yet.”